Conrad-X/text2SQL/README.md

 ```

 We have provided the processed_train.json file so you don't need to preprocess the train dataset before hand.
 If however you want to generat this file you can run the following:

+Note: Keep in mind that the train dataset descriptions have a lot of errors.
+These include extra lines in csvs, spelling mistakes and missing columns.
+If you decide to run the preprocess dataset script with the original train set then you will need to fix these errors yourself.
+We have provided the fixed train dataset with our submission, THIS IS NOT THE ORIGINAL.

 ```sh
 chmod +x preprocess/run/run_preprocess_train.sh